richard-fisher/ramaze/guide/general/sessions.md

     session[:logged_in] = true

-In the above example we stored a boolean with a value of "true" in the current client's session under the name ":logged_in".
+In the above example we stored a boolean with a value of "true" in the current client's session under the name `:logged_in`.
 If we want to retrieve this data somewhere else in the application all we'd have to do is the following:

     session[:logged_in] # => true